 Preparation of the EES should be consistent with the principles of a systems and risk-based approach to identification of issues for assessment.
-The EES should put forward a sound rationale for the level of assessment and analysis undertaken for any environmental effect or combination of environmental effects7 arising from all components and stages of the project.
-The EES should provide an analysis of the significance of the potential effects of the project, with consideration of:
+The EES needs to put forward a sound rationale for the level of assessment and analysis undertaken for any environmental effect or combination of environmental effects7 arising from all components and stages of the project.
+The EES needs to provide an analysis of the significance of the potential effects of the project, with consideration of: